sabinemm/fabf/README.md

 1. HTML
 2. CSS
 3. Bootstrap (4.3.1)
+4. JQuery

 ## Features

-The index.html page features a smooth scroll option using JQuery taken from [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_smooth_scroll_jquery).
+The website has four pages: Main page called Index.html, About page, Pricing and Contact page.
+The index.html page features a smooth scroll option using JQuery for a back to top button.

 ### Features Left to Implement